Most website owners don’t think about backups until the moment they really need one.

 With Duplicator Pro, you can schedule regular website backups and store them in Dropbox.

-First, you’ll need to go to Duplicator Pro » Schedule Backups from the WordPress dashboard and click the ‘Add New’ button.
+First, go to Duplicator Pro » Schedule Backups from the WordPress dashboard and click the ‘Add New’ button.

-After that, you can select ‘Dropbox’ as the storage location for your backups.
+After that, select ‘Dropbox’ as the storage location for your backups.

-Then, you’ll need to scroll down and choose when the plugin should automatically create a backup.
+Then, scroll down and choose when the plugin should automatically create a backup.

-You can select whether you’d like to build a package hourly, daily, weekly, or monthly.
+You can select whether you would like to build a package hourly, daily, weekly, or monthly.
 For instance, if you select the weekly option, then you can choose which day to schedule the backup.

-There is also an option to choose the start time for your schedule.
+You can also choose the start time for your schedule.
 Lastly, make sure that the ‘Enable This Schedule’ option is checked so that your schedule is active.

 Once you are done, simply click the ‘Save Schedule’ button.